amitosaurus/pentagram/2.solution/Readme.md

 #### C4-L1 System Context Diagram
 ![](../imgs/C4-L1-System%20Context%20Diagram.jpg)
 C4-L1 System Context Diagram is the top-level diagram  of SysOp Squad System and is also the most abstract.
-It show the big picture, how different users interact with the SysOp Squad System as a whole, and how the System fits together with other existing software systems
+It shows the big picture, how different users interact with the SysOp Squad System as a whole, and how the System fits together with other existing software systems

 Below are the external users who interact with the system

 - Administrator: It is the User who maintains the internal users of the system, including the list of experts and their corresponding skillset, location, and availability.
-Additionally , manages all of the billing and static reference data.
+Additionally, manages all of the billing and static reference data.

 - Customer: Registers for the Sysops Squad service, maintains their customer profile, support contracts, and billing information
 They enter problem tickets into the system, and also fill out surveys after the work has been completed.